diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 - **Limit:** A constraint on application usage, typically used to mitigate risks to performance, stability, and security.
-  * _Example:_ API calls per second for a given IP address
+    - _Example:_ API calls per second for a given IP address
-  * _Example:_ `git clone` events per minute for a given user
+    - _Example:_ `git clone` events per minute for a given user
-  * _Example:_ maximum artifact upload size of 1GB
+    - _Example:_ maximum artifact upload size of 1GB
 - **Quota:** A global constraint in application usage that is aggregated across an entire namespace over the duration of their billing cycle.
-  * _Example:_ 400 CI/CD minutes per namespace per month
+    - _Example:_ 400 CI/CD minutes per namespace per month
-  * _Example:_ 10GB transfer per namespace per month
+    - _Example:_ 10GB transfer per namespace per month
 - **Policy:** A representation of business logic that is decoupled from application code.
 Decoupled policy definitions allow logic to be shared across multiple services and/or "hot-loaded" at runtime without releasing a new version of the application.
-  * _Example:_ decode and verify a JWT, determine whether the user has access to the given resource based on the JWT's scopes and claims
+    - _Example:_ decode and verify a JWT, determine whether the user has access to the given resource based on the JWT's scopes and claims
-  * _Example:_ deny access based on group-level constraints (such as IP allowlist, SSO, and 2FA) across all services
+    - _Example:_ deny access based on group-level constraints (such as IP allowlist, SSO, and 2FA) across all services

-Technically, all of these are limits, because rate limiting is still "limiting", quota is a limit that is not time-bound, and policy limits what you can do with the application.
-By referring to a "limit" in this document we mean a limit that is time-bound.
+Technically, all of these are limits, because rate limiting is still "limiting", quota is usually a business limit, and policy limits what you can do with the application to enforce specific rules.
+By referring to a "limit" in this document we mean a limit that is defined to protect business, availability and security.

-Some of the quotas can be also time-bound, but quota has always a stronger affinity to resource that is its scope that to a time.
-For example: a number of API requests per second per group are a limit, but number of builds that can be processed per pipeline per day would be a quota.
-Sometime there is a small or no difference between a quota and a limit, hence our simplification to use a term "limit" for all three makes it easier to avoid confusion.

 ### Framework to define and enforce limits